-The chip supports CE# don't care function.
-This function allows the direct download of the code from the NAND flash memory device by a microcontroller, because the CE# transitions do not stop the read operation.
+The chip supports the CE# don't care function.
+This function allows the direct download of the code from the NAND flash memory device by a microcontroller, since the CE# transitions do not stop the read operation.

-Like all other 2-KB page NAND flash devices, a program operation typically writes 2 KB in 350 μs and an erase operation can typically be performed in 4.0 ms on a 128-KB block.
-In addition, thanks to multiplane architecture, it is possible to program two pages at a time (one per plane) or to erase two blocks at a time (again, one per plane).
-The multiplane architecture allows program time to be reduced by 40% and erase time to be reduced by 50%.
+Like all other 4-KB page NAND flash devices, a program operation typically writes 4 KB in 350 μs and an erase operation can typically be performed in 4.0 ms on a 256-KB block.